 Conceptual Framework Theoretical Framework It is more about the approach that a researcher takes in answering a research question.
 It is developed from existing theory/theories.
 It is derived from concepts.
-It is derived from theory. · · · · · · By itself, one theory alone can serve as a theoretical framework. of "masquerade mimicry" in animals based on A theoretical framework arises from outcomes beyond a single study, based on one or more theories, e.g. Darwin's theory of evolution by natural selection.
+It is derived from theory.
+A conceptual framework is composed of several concepts.
+Further, a conceptual framework may include a theoretical framework.
+By itself, one theory alone can serve as a theoretical framework. lot "macallarada mimierti" in animale hacad on A theoretical framework arises from outcomes beyond a single study, based on one or more theories, e.g. Darwin's theory of evolution by natural selection.